kwb332/capstone/README.md

 6. Using GridSearchCV to optimize all the models with selected hyper parameters
 7. Selecting the best model

-#### Results
+#### Finding
 ![alt text](image-1.png)

-Polynomial model was the best result with an accuray of 89%
+Polynomial model was the best result with an accuray of 89%.
+See Jupyter Notebook for graphs that compare accuracy score of both the test and train data.
+The Neural Network failed to converge and so was left out of the results.

 #### Next steps
 Use Streamlit library to build a UI interface that can make predictions based on inputs.
+Try and get a KerasRegressor to work as an additional model.
+Optimize the KerasRegressor using GridSearchCV

 #### Outline of project